 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- 1 cup (8 oz, 225g) unsalted European butter at cool room temperature
+- 8 oz unsalted European butter (at cool room temperature)

-- In the bowl of a stand mixer with the paddle attachment, combine the milk, yeast and 1 cup flour.
+- In the bowl of a stand mixer with the paddle attachment, combine 6 oz whole milk, 2 ¼ teaspoons dry yeast and 1 cup (5 oz) flour.
 Mix to form a thick batter.
 Cover the bowl and set aside for 30 minutes.

 - After 30 minutes uncover the bowl.
-With the mixer running, add the eggs, sugar, salt and another cup of the flour.
+With the mixer running, add 4 large eggs, 3 oz granulated sugar, 1 ½ teaspoons salt, and another cup of the flour.
 Mix until combined.
 Switch to the dough hook.
-With the mixer running on low, add the remaining 1 1/2 cups of flour.
+With the mixer running on low, add the remaining flour.

 - Increase the speed to medium and knead the dough for 10-15 minutes until the dough gathers on the hook, becomes smooth and silky and slaps the sides of the bowl.

 - If you're using a European butter you might not need to work the butter if it's already pliable.
-While the dough is kneading, turn the butter out onto the work surface and knead it with a bench scraper or pound it with a rolling pin until it's soft and pliable and has a similar texture to the dough.
+While the dough is kneading, turn 8 oz unsalted European butter out onto the work surface and knead it with a bench scraper or pound it with a rolling pin until it's soft and pliable and has a similar texture to the dough.
 You want it pliable but not melted and greasy.

 - Reduce the mixer speed to low.
 A tablespoon at a time, add the butter to the dough.
 The dough will break apart, keep adding the rest of the butter.
 Stop the mixer and scrape the sides if the butter builds up on the bowl.
 Increase the speed to medium and knead until the dough comes back together, gathers on the hook and again slaps the sides of the bowl.